MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 # Aggregations

-This article describes the aggregations you can use in custom metrics
+This article describes the aggregations you can use in custom metrics.

 ## AVG([context],[value])